Nova Scotia coastal futures (2014-)

 My first foray into research on dykelands was funded by my SSHRC Insight Development Grant ($75K, 2012-2015) on farm wetlands.
 I used those funds to explore public perceptions of Acadian dykelands in the face of climate change.
 The Nova Scotia Department of Agriculture (NSDA) provided funding in 2014 to support pilot research into public perceptions of managed dyke realignment to balance coastal wetland restoration and land protection.
 That involved using Q-methodology, statement sorting, to explore how a range of citizens and stakeholders (including farmers) perceived the costs and benefits of dykelands and coastal wetlands, as well as various governance arrangements and adaptive practices such as managed realignment.
 Factor analysis revealed four discrete discourses related to the management of Nova Scotia dykes and dykelands, and an understanding of what personal variables predict an adaptive (rather than mitigative) perspective (Sherren et al., 2016).
 Collaboration in 2015 found parallels with the drained agricultural land in the Po Delta, Italy, based on research in the lab of Davide Viaggi, University of Bologna, which produced a conference paper (Targetti et al. 2016).

 Dykeland work is heating up again now with two new grants led by Dr Danika van Proosdij, Saint Mary’s University.
 The names of these echo landmark recent Dutch climate adaptation programs such as Making Space for Water and Room for the River.
 Making Space for Wetlands is funded by the Department of Fisheries and Oceans Coastal Restoration Fund ($1.84M, 2017-2022) to restore salt marsh ecosystems in the Bay of Fundy.
 New funding [contract pending ($460K, 2018-2020)] for the project Making Room for Movement is layering environmental social science and planning research onto that restoration work, as well as looking beyond to look at a wider set of nature-based coastal adaptation options, including managed dyke realignment, coastal retreat and natural shorelines.
-We are currently recruiting a postdoctoral fellow to lead the social science in Making Room for Movement and liaise with Making Space for Wetlands.
 I am also pitching dykelands as a regional case study in an upcoming NSERC Strategic Network application.

 Targetti, S., Sherren, K., Raggi, M. and Viaggi, D. 2016.
 Contrasting perceptions of anthropogenic coastal agricultural landscape meanings and management in Italy and Canada.
 19 April, 2016, Interdisciplinary Approaches in Climatic Change Research and Assessment session, European Geographical Union General Assembly, Vienna, AU.